Montana/how2meetgirls/README.md

 > NSA/CIA employees look into their ex girlfriends, love interests and upcoming first dates.

-## Some Reminders
+## some reminders

 Don't use the Wife n Life Calculator that Patrick Steadman and I made.
+The seven question sequence is probably going to get you a low score, it's 2024.
+Don't put much merit into it.